Get an annual AARP membership for only $9. Offer ends 12/11.

 Kin On Residential Living

-Kin On in Seattle helps to meet the varying needs of Asian elders by providing a rehab and care center, an adult family home, assisted living apartments, and short-term medical rehabilitation that is affordable and culturally sensitive.
-Kin On staff speak multiple Chinese dialects and residents enjoy authentic Asian cuisine.
+Kin On helps to meet the varying needs of Asian elders by providing a rehab and care center, an adult family home, assisted living apartments, and short-term medical rehabilitation that is affordable and culturally sensitive.
+Kin On staff speak multiple Chinese dialects, and residents enjoy authentic Asian cuisine.

 San Francisco, California